slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"Your silence will not protect you."
 -- Audre Lorde*

-> *"Do not build fortresses to protect yourself: isolation is dangerous.'
+> *"Do not build fortresses to protect yourself: isolation is dangerous."
 'Play the perfect courtier."
 -- Robert Greene (4th and 24th law of powers)*